-Identification of Influenza Strains for Seasonal Vaccine Purposes
+Identification of Influenza Strains for Vaccine Purposes

 Antigenic characteristics of current and emerging influenza strains are tracked by the WHO.
 This allows the WHO to recommend the most appropriate strains to be included in each year's supply of influenza vaccine.
-TIV contain standardized amounts of the HA protein from representative seed strains of the two human influenza A subtypes (H3N2 and H1N1) and one of the two influenza B lineages (Yamagata or Victoria).
-QIV (which are now available in Canada) contain standardized amounts of the HA protein from the representative seed strains of the two human influenza A subtypes (H3N2 and H1N1) and from the two influenza B lineages (Yamagata and Victoria).
-All influenza vaccines that the WHO predicts will best provide immunity to the influenza types determined to be associated with the next influenza season.
-The QIV is not publically funded under the 2014/2015 UIIP.
+LAIV contain standardized quantities of fluorescent focus units (FFU) of live attenuated influenza virus reassortants.
+Inactivated seasonal influenza vaccines (TIV) contain standardized amounts of the HA protein from representative seed strains of the two human influenza A subtypes (H3N2 and H1N1) and one of the two influenza B lineages (Yamagata or Victoria).
+QIV contain standardized amounts of the HA protein from the representative seed strains of the two human influenza and Victoria).1 All influenza vaccines that the WHO predicts will best provide immunity to the influenza types are determined to be associated with the next influenza season.

-The publicly funded influenza vaccines offered through the UIIP will contain the following recommended trivalent vaccines use in the 2014-2015 influenza season (northern hemisphere winter): an A/California/7/2009 (H1N1)pdm09-like virus, an A/Texas/50/2012 viruses (H3N2)-like virus and a B/Massachusettes/2/2012-like virus.
-Also the WHO recommended that quadrivalent vaccines containing two influenza B viruses contain the above three viruses and a B/Brisbane/60/2008-like virus.
+The publicly funded influenza vaccines offered through the UIIP will contain the following recommended trivalent vaccines use in the 2015-2016 influenza season (northern hemisphere winter): an A/California/7/2009 (H1N1)pdm09-like virus and A/Switzerland/9715293/2013(H3N2)-like virus.
+Also, the WHO recommended that quadrivalent vaccines containing two influenza B viruses contain the above two viruses and a B/Phuket/3073/2013-like virus and a B/Phuket/3073/2013-like virus and a B/Phuket/3073/2013-like virus and a